 the Baptist Church.
 A second was recently installed on the

 exterior of the Village Hall on Main Road and a third is

 positioned on the wall of Appleby Hill at the Crossroads.

-Austrey's defibrillator is situated inside the former telephone box on Main Road, right next to the Baptist Church.
 A defibrillator is a portable machine that automatically sends an electric shock to the heart muscle to return it to its normal rhythm.
-Whilst we hope it's never needed, it provides peace of mind that someone could be given practical help should they suffer a sudden cardiac arrest (heart attack).
+Whilst we hope they are never needed, it provides peace of mind that someone could be given practical help should they suffer a sudden cardiac arrest (heart attack).

-This device is accessible 24 hours a day.
-It has been installed by the Parish Council amid concerns that ambulance response times for rural locations like Austrey can be lengthy.
+This devices are accessible 24 hours a day.
+They have been installed by the Parish Council amid concerns that ambulance response times for rural locations like Austrey can be lengthy.

-tell the operator the location number (on the front of the box)
+tell the operator the location of the box

 the operator will tell you the code you need to open the box